AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md

 ## Create a report {#create-a-report}

-To watch a video of how to create a report, see this [Video walk-through](#video-walk-through) below.
+To watch a video of how to create a report, see this [Create a custom report](#Walk-thr) below.

 1. Click the **Main Menu** icon ![](assets/main-menu-icon.png) in the upper-right corner, then click **Reports**.
 1. Click **New Report**, then select the object type that you want for the report.